AzmiHaider92/AzmiHaider92.github.io/index.md

 ---

-## Off the Clock
+## Unplugged

-A collection of personal projects and creative work outside research (drawing, photography, and more).
+When I'm away from the keyboard, I enjoy sketching with graphite pencils, fineliners, and markers.
+Here's a collection of some of that work.

 <div style="overflow:auto; margin-bottom:12px;">
   <img src="pencil_drawings.png" alt="pencil"